Chelsea boss Di Matteo delighted with forgotten heroes for Benfica win

+Chelsea boss Roberto di Matteo was delighted with the response from his players for their Champions League win at Benfica.
 Di Matteo admitted he took a risk with his team selection, which saw him leave out Napoli heroes Frank Lampard, Didier Drogba and Michael Essien and hand rare starts to Paulo Ferreira, John Obi Mikel and matchwinner Salomon Kalou.

 "It's just a question of trying to energise the team, freshen up the team," Di Matteo said.